stacksgov/sips/sips/sip-001/sip-001-burn-election.md

 * the amount of cryptocurrency burned to produce the block
 * the chain tip that the block will be appended to
 * the proving key that will have been used to generate the block's seed
-* the new VRF seed if this leader is chosen
+* the new VRF seed if this leader candidate is chosen
-* a digest of all transaction data that the leader _promises_ to include in their block (see "Operation as a leader").
+* a digest of all transaction data that the leader candidate _promises_ to include in their block (see "Operation as a leader").

-The seed value is the cryptographic hash of the chain tip's seed (which is available on the burn chain) and this block's VRF proof generated with the leader's proving key.
+The seed value is the cryptographic hash of the chain tip's seed (which is available on the burn chain) and this block's VRF proof generated with the leader candidate's proving key.
 The VRF proof itself is stored in the Stacks block header off-chain, but its hash -- the seed for the next sortition -- is committed to on-chain.